tpd1/News_App/README.md

 ### Author: Tim Deville
 ### Student No: 2003506

+Access to private Github repository available on request.
 ___

 Login credentials for app (Registration also works, no email verification so just requires a valid email format - stored in Firebase):